top of page

 This article was created by looking back analysing the catalogue of the Manor Park The MPC North February 2026 Car Auction against our historical database dating back to 1985.
 We've scanned over 40 auction houses and results from over £20 billion of sold cars around the world to provide context for this The MPC North February 2026 Car Auction preview.

 The Classic Valuer uses proprietary data and analytics to generate these insights at scale.
-For further information regarding specific lots like the 1988 Porsche 911 3.2 Carrera Sport Coupe, please visit the price guides linked below.
+For further information regarding specific lots like the "1967 Mercedes-Benz 250 SL Recent mechanical work carried out", please visit the price guides linked below.

 About The Author